ChrisPy-RuBy/docs/braindump.md

-add simiple rules for permutations and combinations **to_add fixed pyenv with brew uninstall --force --ignore-dependencies openssl@1.1;pyenv install -v 3.5.2;brew install openssl@1.1 uft-8, unicode etc in python, see real python tutorial **to_learn
+add simiple rules for permutations and combinations **to_add fixed pyenv with brew uninstall --force --ignore-dependencies openssl@1.1;pyenv install -v 3.5.2;brew install openssl@1.1 uft-8, unicode etc in python, see real python tutorial **to_learn sorted and setdefault in python sorted and setdefault in python to_learn learn to use classes instead of dicts for data processing to_learn what is unicode **to_learn commandline search and pretty printer for labbook **to_make